Wessel-Ottevanger/Datascience_Portfolio/Portfolio.md

 For this project I have used methods like Word2Vec and Fasttext to extract features and vectorize our text data.

 ##### What machine learning algorithms can be used for natural language processing?
-There are various machine learning algorithms that can be used for natural language processing, in [this Ensemble learning script ](./Notebooks/Ensemble_Learning.ipynb) I have used 6 different machine learning momdels, 6 different ways to vectorize text data and 5 different preprocessing methods.
+There are various machine learning algorithms that can be used for natural language processing, in [this Ensemble learning notebook ](./Notebooks/Ensemble_Learning.ipynb) I have used 6 different machine learning momdels, 6 different ways to vectorize text data and 5 different preprocessing methods.

 ##### What machine learning algorithms give the best result?
 The best results I have achieved this project was with my Ensemble learning model, which scored around 95% accuracy on the Agora dataset.